ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 `common.VM` is a type that every `VM`, whether a DAG or linear chain, must implement.

-You can see the full file from [here.](https://github.com/ava-labs/avalanchego/blob/master/snow/engine/common/vm.go)
+For more information, you can see the full file [here](https://github.com/ava-labs/avalanchego/blob/master/snow/engine/common/vm.go).

 ```go title="/snow/engine/common/vm.go"
 // VM describes the interface that all consensus VMs must implement